Topics Map > University Policies

 Privileges of Emerit Status

 Individuals with emerit status may retain their UW-Platteville identification cards for use in Karrmann library, the Pioneer Activity Center, bookstore, and other campus facilities.
+The ID card will provide emeriti with any discounts (including, but not exclusive to, PAC membership, bookstore sales, sporting events, and fine arts productions) afforded to current employees.
 They are also eligible for parking privileges.
 They will automatically retain their computer account(s), which includes e-mail and Internet access.
 Those wishing to obtain a parking permit can do so by completing a form with the University Police.
 The University Police will then verify the emerit status with the chancellor’s office and issue a non-expiring parking permit which can only be used by that individual.
 The parking permit is valid in any staff parking lot.

 Approved by Personnel Commission March 8, 2016